fanotify

 followed by the creation of a directory, /home/user/testdir.
 This spe-

-cific action results in the program producing a FAN_CREATE and
+cific action results in a FAN_CREATE event being generated and is re-

 # ./fanotify_fid /home/user